-November 2012 - Although I have not been provided with a copy in the evidence for Mr G's complaint, it's more likely than not that a Certificate of Non-Solicitation was signed and dated by Mr Clark of Caledonian.
-Indeed, the cover letter from Caledonian to Options, dated 27 November 2012, indicates that one was included with the pack of documents This document, which would have been addressed to Friends Provident International and would have been on Caledonian headed paper, will have confirmed that:
+12 November 2012 - a Certificate of Non-Solicitation was signed and dated by Mr Clark of Caledonian.
+This document, which was addressed to Friends Provident International and was on Caledonian headed paper, confirmed that:

 We have today submitted an application for a policy on behalf of the above named client, where the life assured is also resident in the UK.
 Since the life assured's address is / the client has signed the proposal form in the United Kingdom we understand that under the Rules of the Financial Services Authority you must treat the application as business regulated by the Financial Services and Markets Act.